WebAssembly/spec/proposals/gc/Post-MVP.md

 The basic idea would be introducing a notion of _static fields_ in a form of immutable meta object that is shared between multiple instances of the same type.
 There are various ways in which this could be modelled, details are TBD.

+If we allow allocating separate instances of the static data for a type, for example by allocating separate RTTs corresponding to the same type with different static data attached to them, then those different RTT values should not be distinguishable via existing cast instructions.
+In other words, RTTs should continue to precisely represent static types with respect to casting.
+This will avoid invalidating existing cast optimizations in optimizers and engines.
+New instructions can be introduced to perform metaobject identity checks with type refinement if necessary.

 **Why Post-MVP:** Such a feature only saves space, so isn't critical for the MVP.
 Furthermore, there isn't much precedent for exposing such a mechanism to user code in low-level form, so no obvious design philosophy to follow.